-When an increase in volume accompanies a price breakthrough, a bear trap is generally not long behind.
+When volume increases and accompanies a price breakthrough, a bear trap is generally not long behind.

 On intraday charts, you can also detect bear traps.
 A similar pattern is regularly witnessed, with prices breaking out to new highs and institutions selling or short selling to amateurs purchasing the breakout.

-It halts the rising trend and sends amateurs into a panic, leading them to sell their stock or activate their stops.
-When the price falls into demand, the institutions buy to cover their shorts, causing prices to rise, causing amateurs to re-enter the market out of fear of losing out.
+It halts the rising trend and makes amateurs panic, leading them to sell their stock or activate their stops.
+When the price falls into demand, the institutions buy to cover their shorts, causing prices to rise and causing amateurs to re-enter the market out of fear of losing.

 How to minimize risk when trading bearish breakouts?

 When the price of a stock rises outside of specified support or resistance level with growing volume, it is called a breakout.

 A breakout trader takes a significant position when the stock price breaks over resistance, and when the stock price breaks below support, a breakout trader takes a short position.
 When a stock crosses a price barrier, volatility rises, and prices often trend toward the breakout.

 Breakouts are a crucial trading method because they serve as the beginning point for future volatility rises, big price swings, and, in many cases, substantial price trends.
 Here’s what you can do when trading breakouts for the best result.

 Find A Good Candidate

 When trading breakouts, keep the fundamental stock’s support and resistance levels in mind.
 The more times a stock price has passed through certain levels, the more genuine they are, and the more essential they become.